The Perfect Golf Swing: It’s Easier Than You Think

 Run this drill regularly and combine your mastery of tempo with your new, perfect golf swing.
 I promise you’ll have your best-ever time on the golf course as a result.

 Sometimes we get in our own way when we try to improve our golf game.
-Because there’s so much information out there, the wealth of tips and tricks can just turn into a tangle of distraction in your head.
+Because there’s so much information out there, the wealth of golf swing tips and tricks can just turn into a tangle of distraction in your head.
 In these cases, I find it helps to get out of your head and focus on finding new habits and rhythms in your body.

 Try the drills I shared here and let us know what you think.
 Did these concepts help you?
 See anything you disagree with?
 Have some advice of your own to share?
 Jump into the comments and let us know!